 Workplace injuries (through WSIB) and motor vehicle accidents (through HCAI)

-Concussion (also referred to as a mild traumatic brain injury) can be defined as an immediate and temporary change in mental functioning following a direct blow to the head, face, neck or elsewhere on the body with an “impulsive” force transmitted to the head.
-This can include injuries incurred due to falling, assault, injury in sport or in motor vehicle accidents (e.g., whiplash).
-A diagnosis of concussion does NOT require a loss of consciousness or even a direct hit to the head.
-Further, brain imaging using MRI or CT scans is usually normal following a concussion and structural changes to the brain are not visible.
+Concussion (also referred to as a mild traumatic brain injury) can be defined as an immediate and temporary change in mental functioning following a direct blow to the head or body resulting in an “impulsive” force transmitted to the head.
+This can include injuries incurred due to falling, assault, sport or motor vehicle accident (e.g., whiplash).
+A diagnosis of concussion does NOT require a loss of consciousness.
+Further, structural changes to the brain are not usually visible on MRI or CT scans following a concussion.

 Symptoms typically reported soon after a concussion can be physical (e.g., headache, dizziness, nausea), cognitive (e.g., concentration and memory difficulties), and/or emotional (e.g., irritability, feeling down, anxiety, low stress tolerance).
-The good news is that most individuals can expect a full recovery with symptoms resolving within a few days to a few weeks.
+The good news is that most individuals can expect a full recovery with symptoms resolving within a few days to a couple of week.
 In 15-20% of cases, individuals may experience persistent post concussion symptoms and recovery can take longer.

 At Toronto Brain Health, concussion assessment begins with an initial consultation with one of our experienced neuropsychologists.
 Here we can discuss your concerns and identify likely barriers to recovery.
-Further recommendations may be made pertaining to more detailed assessment and/or referral to other qualified professionals to ensure you receive the comprehensive care you need.
+Further recommendations may be made for more detailed assessment (e.g., neuropsychological evaluation) and/ or referral to additional professionals to ensure you receive the care you need to make an optimal recovery.